Students have a voice

 Download the latest learner survey data.

-At National level, in 2017 Natspec will launch the National Student Council.
-The role of the National Council will be to:
+At National level, in May 2017 Natspec launched the National Student Voice Parliament.
+The role of the Parliament is to:

 - Promote the high quality student voice activities of individual colleges